 Excellent customer service is the hallmark of a successful organization.
-INLIVIAN places an emphasis on providing its residents, voucher holders, staff, landlords, contractors, developers, and the public at-large with excellent customer service.
+INLIVIAN emphasizes providing excellent customer service to its residents, voucher holders, staff, housing providers, contractors, development partners, and the public at large.
 This can take the form of a successful virtual visit to the INLIVIAN website, or an in-person visit to INLIVIAN's headquarters.
 INLIVIAN will work to enhance its customer experience by developing and implementing an ongoing system for gathering and responding to customer feedback.